 20 Ways to Play with a 0-3 Month Old

-Whether you have already welcomed your newest family member, or are still gearing up for the big day you may be wondering about playtime with your baby.
+Congratulations!
+Whether you have already welcomed your newest family member, or are still gearing up for the big day, you may be wondering about how to play with your newborn.

-Luckily, we’ve got you covered with 20 different ways to play together!
-(Don’t have time to read now?
-Download the list for later!)
+Luckily, we’ve got you covered with 20 different ways to play with your newborn!

 1. Cycle Time

 Strengthen your baby’s abdominal muscles and increase his body awareness by gently moving his legs in a cycling motion.
 This activity also introduces the idea of alternating motion (one leg, then the other), which he’ll need to understand in order to crawl and walk.

 Encourage visual tracking development by offering mobiles to your baby for gazing.
 Some great spots for mobiles are over a changing table and in a common hang out space where your family spends time.
 We hung a mobile in our living room for our baby to enjoy.